What is Rock Candy magazine?

 Why are there no ads in Rock Candy?

-Well if we’re honest, there are a couple of Rock Candy Records ads in Issue 2.
+Well if we’re honest, there are a couple of Rock Candy Records ads in the mag.
 But we consider them more like infomercials anyway.
 We don’t have ads because we can’t afford an ad guy to sell them, and we’d rather fill pages with articles anyway.
 Will that change?
 Well we can’t say it won’t, but we aren’t planning on going looking for them.

 How do I advertise in Rock Candy Mag?